 Piggybacking

-If you’re experiencing slow internet speeds, someone else may be using your internet account.
+If you’re experiencing a slow network connection, someone else may be using your internet account.
 Most routers come with a default password, and it is advisable to change it.
-Ensure the password is a combination of complex characters by mixing numbers and letters.
+Ensure the password is strong with a combination of complex characters by mixing numbers and letters.

 If you change it to something weak or leave the hotspot open, others can access your network without your permission.
 This increases traffic in your home network, which ultimately leads to slower internet speeds.